sagar7993/gatsby-plugin-pinterest-twitter-facebook/README.md

         // If you do not define this, facebook timeline and like button will not work
         // Do not include `@` symbol here
         profile: null, // default
-        // The pixel width of the plugin.
-Min. is 180 & Max. is 500
+        // The pixel width of the plugin as a number
+        // Do not include units such as 'px', 'rem', '%' etc here
+        // Minimum allowed value is 180 and Maximum allowed value is 500
         width: 340, // default
-        // The pixel height of the plugin.
-Min. is 70
+        // The pixel height of the plugin as a number
+        // Do not include units such as 'px', 'rem', '%' etc here
+        // Minimum allowed value is 70
         height: 500, // default
         // Tabs to render i.e. timeline, events, messages.
 Use a comma-separated list to add multiple tabs, i.e. timeline, events.
         tabs: 'timeline', // default
         // Hide cover photo in the header
         hideCover: false, // default
-        // Show profile photos when friends like this
+        // Show profile photos when friends like this, i.e. if you are logged in to Facebook, it will show the photos of your friends who have liked this page
         showFacepile: true, // default
-        // Use the small header instead
+        // Use the small header instead, i.e show a smaller cover photo
         smallHeader: false, // default
         // Try to fit inside the container width
         adaptContainerWidth: true // default